mapalagama93/mapalagama93/README.md

 > Poth application is another online reading platform that allow individual authors to get into market and sell their publications.
 I was responsible for developing iOS application, servers deployment and few areas in back-end servers.

+### [Sindu Sinhala Songs & Podcasts \[Treinetic Pvt Ltd\]](https://apps.apple.com/us/app/sindu-sinhala-songs-podcasts/id1447227599)

+> Sindu is an online audio streaming platform that allow users to stream sinhala songs and podcasts.
+I was responsible for developing iOS application, servers deployment and  back-end servers.
+Sindu application is an one most rated ios application in Sri Lanka.

+ ### [Examiner \[Treinetic Pvt Ltd\]]( https://apps.apple.com/lk/app/examiner-sri-lanka/id1493898111)

+> Examiner allow Sri Lankan students to practice Advance Level, Ordinary Level MCQ papers on their smart-phone.
+Mobile application is developed with Flutter.
+I was the lead of this project including back-end and mobile applications.

 ## Skills